mahendrapaipuri/ceems/README.md

 ### Build

-As the `batchjob_stats_api` uses SQLite3 as DB backend, we are dependent on CGO for compiling that app.
+As the `batchjob_stats_server` uses SQLite3 as DB backend, we are dependent on CGO for compiling that app.
 On the other hand, `batchjob_exporter` is a pure GO application.
 Thus, in order to build from sources, users need to execute two build commands